 From Europe, Asia.
-Grown for the flowers' decorative, papery, 2-in. calyxes, which look like lanterns and mature to a striking orange- red in late summer and fall.
-Plant grows 13 ft. high and wide, with angular branches and light green, oval, 2- to 3-in.-long leaves.
+Grown for the flowers' decorative, papery, 2 inches calyxes, which look like lanterns and mature to a striking orange- red in late summer and fall.
+Plant grows 13 feet high and wide, with angular branches and light green, oval, 2- to 3 inches-long leaves.
 Small white flowers appear in leaf joints in summer; these are followed by inedible berries, each enclosed in a colorful, inflated husk.
 Dry, leafless stalks hung with these lanterns make choice winter arrangements.

 A Physalis species that produces edible fruit within a papery husk is P. ixocarpa; see Tomatillo.